samuelbalogh/aws-cert-dva-c01/README.md

 - `Fn::Join` - appends a set of values into a single value, separated by the specified delimiter.
 - `Fn::Sub` - substitutes variables in an input string with values that you specify.
 In your templates, you can use this function to construct commands or outputs that include values that aren't available until you create or update a stack.
 - Condition Functions (`Fn::If`, `Fn::Not`, `Fn::Equals`, etc.)
+- `Fn::Transform`

+### Transform

+The optional `Transform` section specifies one or more macros that AWS CloudFormation uses to process your template.
+The Transform section builds on the simple, declarative language of AWS CloudFormation with a powerful macro system.

 ### Stacksets